 Erebus and black Night emerge from Chaos, and Night begets Aether and Day from her union with Erebus.
 Primordial concepts creating the order of the perceived universe.
 Starry Heaven comes next, blanketing and equal to Earth.

 Earth made adamantium and shaped from it a great jagged sickle and asked her sons to use it against their father Heaven.
-Only wily Cronos accepted her cry.
+Only wily Cronos accepted her plea.
 He ambushed Heaven and emasculated and castrated him.
 The blood falling on Earth spawned the Erinyes, Giants, and the Nymphs.
 Cronos flung the members into the surging sea:

 and a white foam spread around them from the immortal flesh, and in it there grew a maiden. … gods and men call Aphrodite, and the foam-born goddess …